phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 [adjusted default page size]: https://wiki.osdev.org/Multiboot#Multiboot_2
 [boot information]: https://www.gnu.org/software/grub/manual/multiboot/multiboot.html#Boot-information-format

 Because of these drawbacks we decided to not use GRUB or the Multiboot standard for this series.
-However, we plan to add Multiboot support to our [`bootloader`] crate, so that it's possible to load your kernel on a GRUB system too.
+However, we plan to add Multiboot support to our [`bootloader`] crate, so that it becomes possible to load your kernel on a GRUB system too.
 If you're interested in writing a Multiboot compliant kernel, check out the [first edition] of this blog series.

 [first edition]: @/edition-1/_index.md